Hufnagels/Docker-MQTT-INFLUX-GRAFANA/README.md

 # Docker-MQTT-INFLUX-GRAFANA-ESP2866
 Smarthome system install in Mint Linux.
-IoT is a NodeMCU ESP2866 with BME280
+IoT is a NodeMCU ESP2866 with BME280.
+The install on Raspberry Pi is the same, because raspi is debian based and the used containers is avaiable on that platform too.

 # Install and Goal
 Docker, Portainer, Mosquitto, InfluxDB, Telegraf, Grafana, HomeAssistant